Revenue Amplification Platform

 A DealRoom brings the future of sales to the modern world – no more sending lifeless PDFs and Word documents filled with careless and potentially costly errors.
 A DealRoom automates pricing math to help prevent revenue leakage, and natively integrates with your CRM to ensure all account details are accurately synced to your proposals.

-A DealRoom helps your company stand out from the competition by providing customers with a consistent branded digital experience – the kind they have become accustomed to when dealing with industry leaders..
+A DealRoom digital sales room helps your company stand out from the competition by providing prospective customers with a consistent branded digital experience – the kind they have become accustomed to when dealing with industry leaders.
 You can showcase success with testimonials of your other customers, product videos, slide decks, and other marketing and sales collateral.
 These valuable assets, which increase buyer confidence, can be automatically added to each DealRoom based on any inputs – such as location, industry and company size – for a more personalized buyer experience.

-A best-in-class DealRoom will include most or all of the features listed below.
+A best-in-class digital sales room, or DealRoom, will include most or all of the features listed below.

 A CRM is meant to store all of your customers and lead data in one central place.
 Quite frequently, however, the CRM is not updated properly by sales teams – especially because updating a CRM can be tedious and not directly connected to revenue impact.